 Use Lymwave with Claude Code through MCP

-Bring SEO, AEO, GEO, content planning, and publishing workflows into Claude Code using Lymwave MCP tools currently in testing.
+Bring SEO, AEO, GEO, article plans, draft workflows, validation, and review-first publishing preparation into Claude Code using the Lymwave MCP server at https://mcp.lymwave.com/mcp.

 Designed for developer-led content workflows where blog content, metadata, and publishing files live in a codebase.